5 REASONS WHY I CHOOSE NOT TO EAT MEAT

 When you see a dead animal on the side of the road, do you feel hungry?
 Of course not!
 It’s only desirable to us because it’s convenient to go to the supermarket and buy a piece of steak.

 Slaughter is slaughter.
 Death is death.
-There’s no humane way to murder.
+There’s, unfortunately, no humane way to murder.

 + Eating the flesh of a murdered corpse now seems disgusting to me

 No, I’m not the type of person to make meat eaters feel uncomfortable when they’re consuming their meal.
-I’m surrounded by many meat eaters in my family and I strongly believe that your diet is your choice (after educating yourself of course).
+I’m surrounded by many meat eaters in my family and I strongly believe that your diet is your choice.

 However for me now, the thought of consuming meat myself makes my stomach turn inside out.